FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/commitmentdiscountcategory.md

 # Commitment Discount Category

-Commitment Discount Category indicates the category of a [*commitment-based discount*](#glossary:commitment-based-discount) purchase or the eligibility category of an on-demand or usage-based charges.
+Commitment Discount Category indicates the category of a [*commitment-based discount*](#glossary:commitment-based-discount) purchase or the eligibility category of on-demand or usage-based charges.

 The CommitmentDiscountCategory column MUST be of type String and be present in the billing data when the provider supports commitment-based discounts.